Gigaspaces/xap-docs/site/content/xap110/the-space-transactions.markdown

-`GigaSpace` with the different OpenSpaces [transaction managers](./transaction-management.html) and Spring allow simple declarative definition of transactions.
+`GigaSpace` with the different XAP [transaction managers](./transaction-management.html) and Spring allow simple declarative definition of transactions.
 This boils down to the fact that if there is an ongoing transaction running, any operation performed using the `GigaSpace` interface joins it, using Spring's rich transaction support.

 {{% note %}}
-In order to have GigaSpace transactional, the transaction manager must be provided as a reference when constructing the GigaSpace bean.
+In order to have XAP transactional, the transaction manager must be provided as a reference when constructing the GigaSpace bean.
 For example (using the distributed transaction manager):
 {{%/note%}}

 {{%tabs%}}
-{{%tab "  Namespace "%}}
+{{%tab "Namespace"%}}

 ```xml
 <os-core:embedded-space id="space" name="space" />
 <os-core:distributed-tx-manager id="transactionManager"/>
 <os-core:giga-space id="gigaSpace" space="space" tx-manager="transactionManager"/>
 ```

 {{% /tab %}}
 {{%tab "  Plain XML "%}}
 ```xml
 <bean id="space" class="org.openspaces.core.space.EmbeddedSpaceFactoryBean">
     <property name="name" value="space" />
 </bean>